r2c-CSE/semgrep-utilities/utilities/reporting/report-generator/README.md

 ---

-Generated with ❤️ for Semgrep Solutions Engineering
+Generated with ❤️ by Semgrep Solutions Engineering